In Greater New Haven, the town of East Haven is a matter of minutes east of its big sister, but very much its own place.

 1. The Shore Line Trolley Museum

-Open in spring and summer, the Shore Line Trolley Museum keeps a fleet of almost 100 historic transit vehicles from networks all over America, as well as around 1,000 streetcar artefacts like ticket punches, tokens and hat badges.
+Open in spring and summer, the Shore Line Trolley Museum keeps a fleet of almost 100 historic transit vehicles from networks all over America.
+There’s also around 1,000 streetcar artifacts, like ticket punches, tokens and hat badges.

 2. East Haven Town Beach